Ultimate Garner Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a contrast of median property prices and median rental rates that will signal how much rent the market can handle.
-The price you can demand in a region will limit the price you are willing to pay determined by the time it will take to repay those costs.
-A higher p/r tells you that you can demand modest rent in that community, a small ratio shows that you can charge more.
+The price to rent ratio (p/r) is a contrast of median property values and median lease rates that will show you how much rent the market can allow.
+The amount of rent that you can demand in a market will determine the price you are able to pay based on the time it will take to repay those funds.
+A large p/r informs you that you can demand lower rent in that community, a smaller one shows that you can collect more.

 Median Gross Rents